g1eny0ung/github-colorful-contributions-graph/README.md

 💚💙💜💛❤️ Customize the colors of the GitHub contributions graph.

-GitHub Colorful Contributions can change the color of the contributions graph on your GitHub profile page.
+GitHub Colorful Contributions can change the colors of the contributions graph on your GitHub profile page.
 It can also be used with [jasonlong/isometric-contributions](https://github.com/jasonlong/isometric-contributions).

 Go to <https://products.g1en.site/github-colorful-contributions> to install GitHub Colorful Contributions for different browsers.